Wednesday, March 29 - Friday, March 31, 2017

 Access Now’s Director of Human Resources, Nerida Brownlee will review and respond to any participant who is experiencing harassment or associated inappropriate behavior.
 Her role is to independently review matters with discretion and impartiality and to report to the Access Now management team on proposed courses of action.

-This code of conduct applies equally to the RightsCon conference and to all RightsCon-sponsored events including side events and parties.
+This code of conduct applies equally to the RightsCon conference, RightsCon online community networking platform, and to all RightsCon-sponsored events including side events and parties.